Help for mental health conditions

 The answer has to do with why you’re taking a time-out and how it makes you feel.

 Life can feel so demanding with activities ranging from school demands, family demands, social engagements, extracurricular activities and household chores.
 Our society tends to put too much emphasis on and, in some ways, glorify being busy or productive all the time.
-This can lead to feeling burned out and doesn’t allow us time to rest or recharge without labeling this as “being lazy.”
+This can lead to feeling burned out and doesn’t allow us time to rest or recharge without being labeled “lazy.”

-Allowing yourself to rest or “rot” without feeling guilty about this action is one way to reclaim the rest that we all need.
+Allowing yourself to rest without feeling guilty about this action is one way to reclaim the relaxation that we all need.

 Some people might do a lot of activities throughout the day but do not enjoy the things they spend their time doing.
 We can see this with burned out students, employees and parents who do a lot for others but little for themselves.